 But what’s about work-life balance?

-As equity research professionals, you will be working minimum 60-70 hours a week.
+As equity research professionals, you will be working a minimum of 60-70 hours a week.
 Usually, you will come at 7:30 a.m. into the office and will leave at 7:30 p.m.
-Typically you will work 12 hours a day which will turn out to be 60+ hours a week.
+Typically, you will work 12 hours a day, which will turn out to be 60+ hours a week.

 Strategies to get into Equity Research

 How to Get Into Equity Research?
-Here are few things you can do –
+Here are a few things you can do –

-- Do the basics: To get into equity research profile, you need to have three things.
-First, you need to have in-depth knowledge in finance (if you’re not an older candidate consider doing the bachelor’s degree in finance or similar stream).
+- Do the basics: To get into the equity research profile, you need to have three things.
+First, you need to have in-depth knowledge in finance (if you’re not an older candidate consider doing the bachelor’s degree in finance or a similar stream).
 Second, go for a couple of internships in junior positions in reputed organizations.
 If you are not able to find out any internship, offer to work for free for 2-3 months.
 Third, network, network, network.
-Talk to someone who is already in the industry; offer value and share your desire to get into equity research.
-Networking alone can do wonders for you.
+Talk to someone who is already in the industry; offer value, and share your desire to get into equity research.
+The networking alone can do wonders for you.

 - Prepare and apply: Once you get a couple of interviews for equity research profiles, prepare yourself and do whatever you can to give your best shot.
 Even if you don’t clear the interview in one go, keep pushing.
 You will learn how to crack the interview after a couple of failed attempts.